New Mexico is Native American

-It is against the law to misrepresent American Indian arts and crafts.
+It is against the law to misrepresent Native American art or crafts.
 Many people take the fight against imposters very seriously.
 I have personally been to more than one Chamber of Commerce meeting that focuses on this problem.

 KRQE channel 13 News thought they would take on the fight with their investigative reporter Larry Barker.
 He immediately took his investigation to Santa Fe.
 The report went something like this.
 The first place he visited had misrepresented art, and the same for the second establishment, and you guessed it the third was equally guilty.
 Then to top it all off he went shopping on the website of the National Museum of the American Indian.
 You guessed it, he found fakes there too.

 This report was broadcast in November.
 Lucky for us that November is not our biggest tourism month so only a handful of tourists maybe saw the spot.
 I just hope that the New Mexico Tourism & Travel website doesn’t promote the news feed on it’s New Mexico True site.

 I am thinking about one of the most famous movie quotes of all time, “I want the truth.”
 Just this time I think we can all handle the truth.
 Larry Barker should have taken his report to tell that whole truth.
 The other side of the story is that the majority of the shops that sell Native American arts and crafts sell the real thing.
 A good reporter, especially one that benefits from tourism dollars, would have turned it into a positive New Mexico Story.